Indonesia Strengthens Patent Law with New Amendments

 5. Annual Reporting Requirement for Patent Holders

 The Revised Law requires patent holders to submit an annual report on the implementation of their patents in Indonesia.
-This report must be submitted as a statement to the Minister of Law (previously known as Minister of Law and Human Rights), no later than the end of each year.
+This report must be submitted as a statement to the Minister of Law and Human Rights, no later than the end of each year.
 However, the Revised Law does not specify the types of information that must be included in the report.
 The goal is to ensure that granted patents are being used effectively and contribute to the development of the Indonesian economy.

 6. Extension of Priority Rights